lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 }
 ```

 We're going to rewrite the CardView component.
-We're going to use the [ReasonReact](https://reasonml.github.io/reason-react/) wrapper to React, which is the current standard way of writing React in ReasonML.
+We're going to use the [ReasonReact](https://reasonml.github.io/reason-react/) wrapper from React, which is the current standard way of writing React in ReasonML.
 After `npm install --save reason-react`, change the `bsconfig.json` file to include these two properties:

 ```js
 {